d1nt4s/portfolio/README.md

 from my point of view it completely isn't necessary to know some certain technologies, because for exmpl languages use the same OOP-concept, and the majority of them have a similar syntax. so what is really important is knowing and understanding the main code patterns, basis principes of clean code, and further in this way

-My most interesting soft skills are:
+My most significant soft skills are:
   - Russian (native-speaker)
   - Serbian (almost native)
   - English (B2 upper-intermediate)